MaxvanGils/primer3GUI/README.md

 P3G was originally designed for cases where the web application would be unavailable or for design without an internet connection.
 P3G produces identical primer sequences for given inputs and parameters.

-In rare cases, you may notice **minor differences in the total number of designs returned** compared to other Primer3 interfaces (e.g., the official web-based tools), despite using the same input parameters as specified in the official Primer3 repository.
+You may notice **minor differences in the total number of designs returned** compared to other Primer3 interfaces (e.g., the official web-based tools), despite using the same input parameters.
+This is due to P3G using a newer release of the primer3core (V 2.6.1), as the web version is using V 1.1.4.